%

 Rent Overview

-The median monthly rent in Baton Rouge, LA is $1,200, translating to $14,400 in annual gross rental income per unit.
-The rent-to-price ratio is 0.55% — well below the 1% rule, making pure cash flow investing challenging at median prices.
+The median monthly rent in Baton Rouge, LA is $1,350, translating to $16,200 in annual gross rental income per unit.
+The rent-to-price ratio is 0.56% — well below the 1% rule, making pure cash flow investing challenging at median prices and requiring investors to target below-median purchases or value-add strategies.
+For context, a 0.56% rent-to-price ratio means that for every $100,000 invested in property, you collect approximately $563/mo in gross rent.
+The gross rent multiplier of 14.8x means it takes 14.8 years of gross rent to equal the purchase price — a moderate ratio typical of balanced markets.

 Rent Affordability